pandas-dev/pandas/doc/source/user_guide/visualization.rst

 Plotting backends
 -----------------

-Starting in 0.25 pandas can be extended with third-party plotting backends.
+Starting in version 0.25, pandas can be extended with third-party plotting backends.
 The main idea is letting users select a plotting backend different than the provided one based on Matplotlib.
 For example: